 There are so many incredible things to do in Haleakalā National Park.
 It is one of the most unique national parks in the United States and the world being Maui’s sole park.

-Far from the mountains, deserts, plains, and forests of the continental US parks, you’ll find this lush tropical rain forest and vibrant volcanic landscape tucked in a remote corner of the vast Pacific Ocean.
+Far from the mountains, deserts, plains, and forests of the continental US parks, you’ll find a plethora of memorable things to do in the lush tropical rain forests and vibrant volcanic landscapes tucked in a remote corner of the vast Pacific Ocean.

 Here you can journey to the house of the sun and discover ancient volcanoes steeped in legend, rugged mountains, dense rain forests, hidden beaches, and the last wild home to spectacular wildlife.